-Papaya is a wonderful tropical fruit to add to your baby's diet.
+Papaya is a wonderful tropical fruit to add to your baby’s diet.
 Learn about papayas and try some of our papaya baby food recipe ideas too.
-Tweet |

 The Goodness of Papaya for Baby

 Papayas are not only sweet, versatile and tasty, they are also a very nutritious fruit.
-They contain high amounts of Vitamin C (helping absorb non-heme iron), Vitamin A (2516 IU's.) and even Vitamin E.
+They contain high amounts of Vitamin C (helping absorb non-heme iron), Vitamin A (2516 IU’s.) and even Vitamin E. Papayas are also a good source of fiber and folic acid.

-Like Mangos, Papayas are tropical fruits and their age for introduction is varied - while they may make a great first food, they are probably not good as THE first food for your baby.
+Like Mangos, papayas are tropical fruits and their age for introduction is varied – while they may make a great first food, they are probably not good as THE first food for your baby.

-Nutrients in 1 cup of Mashed, Raw Papaya |
+Nutrients in 1 cup of Mashed, Raw Papaya

 |